 team or becoming a Special Olympics Virginia sponsor.

 You can also visit our calendar

-to find out what’s happening in your area, or complete the online Volunteer Interest Form
+to find out what’s happening in your area, or sign up for our Volunteer News

 If you’re interested in becoming an athlete, visit our Athlete

 section for information on how to enroll, the sports we offer and our Special Programs

 initiatives.Back to topIs there a fee for athletes to participate?